wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 You can check what [changes occurred](../about-wallarm/api-discovery.md#tracking-changes-in-api) in the API within the specified period of time.
 To do that, from the **Changes since** filter, select the appropriate period or date.
 The following marks will be displayed in the endpoint list:

 * **New** for the endpoints added to the list within the period.
-* **Changed** for the endpoints that have new or removed parameters.
+* **Changed** for the endpoints that have newly discovered parameters or parameters that obtained the `Unused` status within the period.
 In the details of the endpoint such parameters will have a corresponding mark.

-* **Removed** for the endpoints that did not receive any traffic within the period.
-For each endpoint this period will be different - calculated based on the statistics of accessing each of the endpoints.
-If later the "removed" endpoint is discovered as having some traffic again it will be marked as "new".
+    * A parameter gets the `New` status if is is discovered within the period.
+    * A parameter gets the `Unused` status if it does not pass any data for 7 days.
+    * If later the parameter in the `Unused` status passes data again it will lose the `Unused` status.

+* **Unused** for the endpoints that obtained the `Unused` status within the period.

+    * An endpoint gets the `Unused` status if it is not requested (with the code 200 in response) for 7 days.
+    * If the endpoint is not requested for 14 days, it is not displayed in API Inventory.
+    * If later the endpoint in the `Unused` status is requested (with the code 200 in response) again it will lose the `Unused` status.
+    * If it has already been hidden, it will be displayed again.

-Note that whatever period is selected, if nothing is highlighted with the **New**, **Changed** or **Removed** mark, this means there are no changes in API for that period.
+Note that whatever period is selected, if nothing is highlighted with the **New**, **Changed** or **Unused** mark, this means there are no changes in API for that period.

 ![!API Discovery - track changes](../images/about-wallarm-waf/api-discovery/api-discovery-track-changes.png)